kitehack21/companymanager/README.md

         }
 ```

-The component `OfficesPage` recieves the offices reducer
+The component `OfficesPage` recieves the companies and offices reducer.
+Upon selection of a `CompanyCard` the page will be redirected to `/companies/:companyId` , in which companyId will be passed from the id of the selcted company

-Since the offices reducer contains data for all offices, it is first filtered via looping based on whether the current url params matches each office's foreignkey `companyId`
+Since the companies reducer contains data for all companies, it is first filtered via looping to acquire the data of the selected company

 ![alt text](./readmeimages/params.jpg)   `props.match.params.companyId = 13`